 “It’s always exciting to see companies grow in Utah—but it’s especially exciting when those companies are like Sarcos, with such strong historical ties to the state and our universities,” said Theresa Foxley, CEO of the Economic Development Corporation of Utah.
 “The company’s innovative robotics technology is accelerating progress across a diverse set of industries; we look forward to seeing the similarly-transformative impact of an expanded Sarcos presence on our Utah communities.”

-Sarcos may earn up to 20 percent of the new state taxes they will pay over the five-year life of the agreement in the form of a post-performance Economic Development Tax Increment Finance (EDTIF) tax credit rebate.
-As part of the contract with Sarcos, the GOED Board of Directors has approved a post-performance tax credit rebate not to exceed $1,233,247.
-Each year as Sarcos meets the criteria in its contract with the state, it will earn a portion of the total tax credit rebate.
+Sarcos may earn up to 20 percent of the new state taxes they will pay over the five-year life of the agreement in the form of a post-performance Economic Development Tax Increment Finance (EDTIF) tax credit.
+As part of the contract with Sarcos, the GOED Board of Directors has approved a post-performance tax credit not to exceed $1,233,247.
+Each year as Sarcos meets the criteria in its contract with the state, it will earn a portion of the total tax credit.